-Introduction The model MU-GAIH13 and MU-GAIH83 High Level Analog Input/Smart Transmitter Interface (HLAI/STI) FTAs accommodate up to 16 high level dc signals.
-The model MU-GAIH14/MU-GAIH84 FTA is similar to the model MU-GAIH13/MU-GAIH83 FTA, except for its safety specifications and the available field terminal voltage is higher.
-This permits longer field wiring.
-The FTA provides floating dc power to energize 2-wire or 3-wire, 4-20 mA transmitters in a hazardous area and repeats the current accurately in another circuit to drive a range spool in the safe area that generates a 1 to 5 Vdc signal to the associated HLAI IOP.
-Field transmitter compatibility The FTA is suitable for conventional and "smart" transmitters whose digital communication signals are superimposed on a standard 4-20 mA signal.
+The model MU-GAIH13 and MU-GAIH83 High Level Analog Input/Smart Transmitter Interface (HLAI/STI) FTAs accommodate up to 16 high level dc signals.
+The FTA provides floating dc power to energize a 2-wire or 3-wire, 4-20 mA transmitter in a hazardous area and repeats the current accurately in another circuit to drive a range spool in the safe area that generates a 1 to 5 Vdc signal to the associated HLAI IOP.

+The FTA is suitable for conventional and "smart" transmitters whose digital communication signals are superimposed on a standard 4-20 mA signal.
 The smart transmitter can be calibrated, interrogated, or tested from the TPS system, or from a hand-held communicator connected to the hazardous-side connector terminals on the Galvanic Isolation Module or connected across points on the FTA board.

-The communicator can also be connected to the field-side terminals on the Galvanic Isolation Module.
-References The Process Manager I/O Specification and Technical Data and Process Manager I/O Installation manuals provide a more detailed description of the FTA's specifications and additional information.
+The Process Manager I/O Specification and Technical Data and Process Manager I/O Installation manuals provide a more detailed description of the FTA's specifications and additional information.

-Two IOP connectors Two 50-pin connectors provide the interfaces to redundant IOPs.
+Two 50-pin connectors provide the interfaces to redundant IOPs.
 A nonredundant configuration is also acceptable.

-One auxiliary connector One 50-pin auxiliary connector provides signals for remote monitoring and alarming equipment.
+One 50-pin auxiliary connector provides signals for remote monitoring and alarming equipment.

-Signal limits Each Galvanic Isolation Module on the HLAI/STI FTA provides a floating dc source for energizing conventional 2-wire or 3-wire 4-20 mA transmitters or smart transmitters, such as the Honeywell model ST3000 Smartline transmitter, whose digital communications signal is superimposed on a 4-20 mA signal.
+Each Galvanic Isolation Module on the HLAI/STI FTA provides a floating dc source for energizing conventional 2-wire or 3-wire 4-20 mA transmitters or smart transmitters, such as the Honeywell model ST3000 SMARTLINE transmitter, whose digital communications signal is superimposed on a 4-20 mA signal.

 With an open circuit, the voltage to the transmitter wires is a maximum 28 volts.
 At 20 mA of transmitter current, the voltage is a minimum 15 volts.
-Field device connections Each Galvanic Isolation Module accepts one field device connection.